zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation02.md

 1. Obtain the IP addresss of the name servers from the parent using  [Method 4](../Methods.md#method-4-obtain-glue-address-records-from-parent) and the child using [Method 5](../Methods.md#method-5-obtain-the-name-server-address-records-from-child).
+2. If the number of IP addresses obtained is less than two, this test case fails with an error.
-2. If any of the IP addresses resolved in step 1 is not unique, then this test case fails.
+3. If any of the IP addresses resolved in step 1 is not unique, then this test case fails with a warning.

 ### Outcome(s)